 How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 Indexes don't solve everything at scale.
-How I went from 3-day process to a few hours by exploiting PostgreSQL's physical row addresses for cache-friendly sequential reads.
+A story of how I cut 3-days worth of execution time down to a few hours by exploiting PostgreSQL's physical row addresses for cache-friendly sequential reads.

 The Problem